jimmc414/1filellm/README.md

 Click the Generate token button at the bottom of the page.

-In the 1filellm.py script, replace the GITHUB_TOKEN placeholder with your actual token or add to the %GITHUB_TOKEN% env variable as detailed above to automatically pull it from your environment.
+In the 1filellm.py script, replace the GITHUB_TOKEN placeholder with your actual token or add to the %GITHUB_TOKEN% env variable as detailed to automatically pull it from your environment.

+  - Add Github Personal Access Token to environment variable GITHUB_TOKEN
+    - Windows:
+      ```
+      setx GITHUB_TOKEN "YourGitHubToken"
+      ```
+    - Linux:
+      ```
+      echo 'export GITHUB_TOKEN="YourGitHubToken"' >> ~/.bashrc
+      source ~/.bashrc
+      ```

 ## Notes ##
 - For Repos, Modify this line of code to add or remove filetypes processed: ``` allowed_extensions = ['.py', '.txt', '.js', '.rst', '.sh', '.md', '.pyx', '.html', '.yaml','.json', '.jsonl', '.ipynb', '.h', '.c', '.sql', '.csv'] ```